Home/NBA

 Warriors vs Thunder: Game summary and key moments

-The Warriors beat the shorthanded Pacers without Stephen Curry on Sunday night and it filled Dub Nation with premature confidence about tonight.
-The Warriors were missing Al Horford tonight, with Curry ending his missed game streak against the reigning champs in PayCom Center.
-OKC was missing Lu Dort in the lineup with an upper trap strain.
-It fell on his teammates to fill in the defensive gaps and they delivered.
+The Warriors beat the shorthanded Pacers without Stephen Curry on Sunday night, and it filled Dub Nation with premature confidence about tonight.
+The Warriors were missing Al Horford tonight, with Curry making his much-anticipated return in light of his missed game streak against the reigning champs in Paycom Center.

 Of the 40 rebounds OKC got, 30 were defensive.
 They also forced multiple turnovers in the first half that made Steve Kerr very stressed on the sidelines.
-Although, overall. the Warriors had only one turnover more than OKC.
+Although overall, the Warriors had only one turnover more than OKC.

 The Warriors also drew more fouls, but one made history.
 Stephen Curry earned the first flagrant foul I of his entire career when he stepped into the landing zone of OKC guard Isaiah Joe while he attempted a last-second three.
 Besides that unwanted milestone, Curry was held to only 11 points at his return.